Mark K. Updegrove: Books

 Make Your Mark: Lessons in Character from Seven Presidents was published in April 2025.
 One of his previous books, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
 Bush and George W. Bush, was published in November 2017 with exclusive stories featured in the New York Times and on CNN, which reported on the book's revelations about the Bushes' views on Donald Trump.
 Through exclusive interviews with Updegrove, the book quotes former president George H.W.
 Bush as calling Donald Trump "a blowhard", and saying flatly, "I don't like him," while former president George W. Bush is quoted as saying, "Wow, this guy doesn't know what it means to be president."
-When asked for his reaction to the Bushes' comments, President Trump, en route to Tokyo for a thirteen-day tour of Asia, said, "I'll comment after we come back.
+When asked for his reaction to the Bushes' comments, President Trump said, "I'll comment after we come back.
 I don't want to make headlines.
 I don't want to make their move successful."
 The book was addressed by Stephen Colbert in his monologue on The Late Show with Stephen Colbert.

 Updegrove is the author of six books: